alexgshijan/rev_notes/Revision Notes/Physics/Kinematics - 1.2/Graphs.md

 #wip

-Displacemnt time graphs
-Velocity time graphs
+**Displacement-Time :**
+- The gradient of the graph gives velocity
+- A straight line indicates a constant velocity
+- A horizontal line indicates that the displacement is not changing

+**Velocity-Time :**
+-
+**Acceleration-Time :**
+-
-Accelaration time graphs - Compare net positive and negative areas to find net accelaration
+~Compare net positive and negative areas to find net acceleration